opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 This example creates the index and instantiates the edge N-gram filter and analyzer.

 The `edge_ngram_filter` produces edge N-grams with a minimum N-gram length of 1 (a single letter) and a maximum length of 20.
-So, it can offer suggestions for words of up to 20 letters.
+So it offers suggestions for words of up to 20 letters.

 The `autocomplete` analyzer tokenizes a string into individual terms, lowercases the terms, and then produces edge N-grams for each term using the `edge_ngram_filter`.